rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

-###STEP 6: Setting up RhoConnect (Optional)
+###STEP 7: Setting up RhoConnect (Optional)
 RhoConnect is an optional add-on to the RhoMobile Suite that permits development of data-driven apps that can operate with or without a data connection.
-RhoConnect delivers synchronization and simple integration with enterprise back-end systems in the cloud, on premises or any combination of the two.
+RhoConnect delivers synchronization and simple integration with enterprise one or more back-end systems in the cloud, on premises or in combination.

+RhoConnect relies on [Node.js](http://nodejs.org/#), which might already be on your system.
+To find out/install it, execute the following Terminal command:

+brew install node

-**To install RhoConnect, launch "Install RhoConnect-push" from the RhoMobile SUite installer disc image.
+**Once that completes, launch "Install RhoConnect-push" from the RhoMobile Suite installer disc image to install RhoConnect.**

 <FILE: rhomobile-suite_RhoConnect_push.png>

-It relies on Node.js.
-Node.js is installed along with the installation of the RhoMobile Suite, but you can also install it manually if you do not want to go through the entire installation process.

-Go to the [Node.js website](http://nodejs.org/#), and download and install Node.js.
-Or you can enter the following command after you install Homebrew.

-    :::term
-    $ brew install node

-Run "Install gems".
-A terminal window will open.
-Select suitable Ruby version and 'N' to use 'sudo' prefix for gem installation.
-Wait for the gems install process to complete.

-Run "Install rhoconnect-push".
-A terminal window will open.
-Select whether to use 'sudo' prefix for installation.
-Wait for the rhoconnect-push install process to complete.

-###STEP 7: Setting up Native SDKs (Optional)
-If you plan to build native apps that target devices running Android, iOS or Windows Mobile,

 ###Setting the JDK Path